PeterWone/Antipodean/spike/Villain's monologue.md

 "For example..."
 Sophia raised a hand theatrically.
 Outside there was a terrific _CRUMP_ and the lights went out.
 Her departing footfalls were impossibly clear and confident in the padded dark.

 It was a hour before power returned.
 The lights did not.
-They shuffled out by the light of cellphones.
+They shuffled out by the glow of cellphones.
 The water was off, too.
 Only to a small area, they discovered, which was itself a lesson in mercy; it would have been much easier to wreck the system.

 In the wall by the main doors, glowing soft in the last light of day, a message graven deep into stone.
-It ran the length of the wall: "Efficiency is a curse built of single points of failure."
-Beneath it, in an elegant hand _in stone,_ framed like an epigraph and attributed: "I see everything you do. &mdash Death of Shadows."
+It ran the length of the wall: "RULE NONE AND SUFFER NONE TO RULE" Beneath it, in an elegant hand _in stone,_ framed like an epigraph and attributed: "_I see everything you do, and it is my fate, my honour, my duty to be the Death of Shadows._"

-She was long gone.
+They were still petulantly demanding answers when a streak of plasma sundered the heavens, deafened a city and left a two metre deep crater across the road outside the army stores at Wollstone.
+Apart from their ears, no-one was harmed, as though whoever did it knew exactly when the road was clear.
+Leaflets rained from a conspicuously empty sky.

+James Cleary, MP, stopped sputtering and picked one up.
+It was stiff, fine paper, an odd, small size as though torn from a very expensive notebook.
+Unfolding it he found elegant copperplate handwriting, with a wax signet seal.
+He adjusted his glasses and squinted: around an ornate H were the same words graven in stone outside the chambers.

+> Sorry about the mess, but apparently I didn't make myself clear. &mdash; _D of Sh_